-Motion Origami project is focused on exploring the possibilities of hand gestures in the music performance.
-The sensor of choice, the Leap Motion controller, provides a perfect interface for the physical gesture interaction with the live sound of a guitar.
-In fact, you have to learn how to operate the interface, as you learn to play a new music instrument and gain a new virtuosity as a regular music instrument player.
+Motion Origami project is focused on exploring the possibilities of new layers of gestures in the music performance – in fact, you have to learn how to interact with the interface, as you learn how to play a new music instrument and gain a new virtuosity as a regular music instrument player.

 This piece explores the main concept behind the original Motion Origami project – building a sonic sculptures with hand gestures during a live performance.

 The piece makes use of introducing a fragile sonic elements into the guitar composition themes.
 Those sonic elements and further building blocks of the performed piece are built and sculpted by the actual hand movements of the player.
 In other words the piece is built around a play with the accented miniature textures of acoustic guitar sounds and phrases as they overlap with the direct live sound of the instrument itself.